Burn Notice Characters

 Photo of Method Man playing Burn Notice TV character Valentine

 A former-gangster turned hip-hop rapper mogul who had $2 million stolen from his “charity account” by his number two man, Eddie Ash.
 His head accountant, Ricky Watkins was being set up for it until MW stepped in and conned Eddie into confessing while Valentine was listening.
 Valentine killed Eddie to be done with him.
-Current location: At large.

 Seen in episodes: 18